-- Weekly coached workouts on Saturdays (typically 2-hours, aside from FTP tests and other abbreviated workouts).
+- Weekly coached workouts on Saturdays (typically 1.5-2-hours, aside from FTP tests and other abbreviated workouts).

-- Zwift meetups for all workouts (optional, for those who use Zwift)
+- Zwift meetups for all Saturday workouts (optional, for those who use Zwift).

-- Special guest speakers on topics related to triathlon, cycling, strength, mobility, wellness
+- Special guest speakers on topics related to triathlon, cycling, strength, mobility, or wellness.

-- Streaming of cycling or triathlon videos during some workouts for motivation
+- Streaming of music, as well as cycling or triathlon videos during some workouts, for motivation.

 - What to have: Wifi and a device to join Zoom, bike, trainer, heart rate monitor/power meter (optional), water bottles, nutrition, towels, and a positive attitude!
 Heart rate monitors and/or power measuring capabilities are strongly recommended to maximize the effectiveness of the sessions, but athletes without these tools are welcome!